refuel-ai/refuel-docs/docs/python-sdk.md

 # Refuel SDK Guide

-**Refuel SDK** is a Python library to label, clean and enrich datasets with Large Language Models (LLMs).
+**Refuel SDK** is a Python library to programmatically call Refuel's APIs.
 This guide describes how to install and use the Refuel SDK.

-The SDK is currently an alpha release and under rapid development.
+The SDK is currently an beta release and under rapid development.
 Please expect some sharp edges.
 Feedback and bug reports are always welcome!
-Shoot us an email at support@refuel.ai or ping us on our shared Slack.
+Shoot us an email at `support@refuel.ai` or ping us on our shared Slack.

+## Getting Started

-## Installation
+### Installation

-To get started you need to do two things:

-1. Get the API key from Refuel (shared during onboarding)
-2. Install the SDK using a package installer such as pip:
+Install the SDK using a package installer such as pip:

 ```bash
 pip install refuel